-Senate Bill (SB) 923 (Wiener, Chapter 822, Statutes of 2022), known as the Transgender, Gender Diverse or Intersex (TGI) Inclusive Care Act, established the TGI Working Group (Working Group) tasked with developing a quality standard for patient experience to measure cultural competency related to TGI communities and recommend a training curriculum for health plan and insurer staff in direct contact with TGI enrollees or insureds in the delivery of health care services.
+Senate Bill (SB) 923, known as the Transgender, Gender Diverse or Intersex (TGI) Inclusive Care Act, established the TGI Working Group (Working Group) tasked with developing a quality standard for patient experience to measure cultural competency related to the TGI community and recommend a training curriculum for health plan staff in direct contact with TGI enrollees in the delivery of health care services.
 The Working Group consisted of representatives from state departments, TGI-serving organizations, individuals who identify as TGI, and health care providers.

-The Working Group met nine times from April 2023 to February 2024 and conducted four listening sessions throughout the state to gather valuable insights from TGI communities.
-The resulting recommendations encapsulated in this report aim to foster a health care environment that is equitable and high-quality but also responsive to the diverse needs of TGI communities, in line with the objectives set forth in SB 923.
+The Working Group met nine times from April 2023 to February 2024 and conducted four listening sessions throughout the state to gather valuable insights from the TGI community.
+The resulting recommendations encapsulated in this report aim to foster a health care environment that is equitable and high-quality but also responsive to the diverse needs of the TGI community, in line with the objectives set forth in SB 923.

-Consistent with existing law, the Department of Managed Health Care (DMHC) and the California Department of Insurance (CDI) will consider the Working Group's recommendations in the development of future guidance related to quality standards and training curriculum.
+The Department of Managed Health Care (DMHC) will consider the Working Group's recommendations in the development of future guidance related to quality standards and training curriculum.